-The building dates to 1899, and it was originally the most luxurious department store in Latin American, known as El Centro Mercantil.
+The building dates to 1899, and it was originally the most luxurious department store in Latin America, known as El Centro Mercantil.
 You can still see the direct legacy of its first owner, Sebastian Robert, in his initials on the grand staircase.

 As you walk in the main entrance, just off the Zocalo, you walk under a massive Louis XV chandelier.
 Immediately opposite, across the atrium, is a grand staircase that scales the height of the building.
 As you walk past the ornate canary cages and enter the main hall, to your left and right are two of the oldest elevators in Latin America.
 They still work, although they’re supplemented these days by some more modern ones nearby that are more practical for day-to-day elevating.

 To see the building’s showstopper, look up.
 The domed roof is a massive Tiffany-style stained glass window.
-At night, it looks like wrought-iron and glass—impressive enough, but not the spectacle it becomes when it’s backlit by natural light outside.
+At night, it looks like wrought iron and glass—impressive enough, but not the spectacle it becomes when it’s backlit by natural light outside.
 Then it becomes a kaleidoscope of colors and intricate patterns.
 The building is hollowed out in its center so as to make one giant atrium under the colorful roof.

 The department store was shuttered in 1959.
 Nearly a decade later, it was reopened as the Gran Hotel Cuidad de Mexico.
 It was given another round of renovations in 2004.
-If you’re planning to explore the Centro Historico by foot, it’s well worth considering.
+If you’re planning to explore the Centro Historico on foot, it’s well worth considering.